Capstone-Projects-2025-Spring/aac-go-fish/README.md

 ## Conceptual Design

-The game will be played on two to four separate devices.
+The game can be played on two to four separate devices.
 One player will host the game and others can join using a unique code.
-The frontend will be built using React.js, which will be used to build and manage the game components.
-The backend will be built using Python, which will be used to store game identifiers, connections, state, and logic.
-FastAPI will be used to process requests between the frontend and backend.
+The frontend is built with React.js, which is used to build and manage the game components.
+The backend is built with Python, which is used to store game identifiers, connections, state, and logic.
+FastAPI is used to process requests between the frontend and backend.

 ## Background

-The system used to connect devices together will mirror what is used by Kahoot.
+The system used to connect devices together mirrors what is used by Kahoot.
 Specifically, the creation of the unique code to connect to a game session through a web browser.
-The game will also abide by AAC system design guidelines and principles, as well as prior research on AAC communication.
+The game aims to abide by AAC system design guidelines and principles, as well as prior research on AAC communication.
 This includes the use of grid displays, a commonly used tool that creates sentences for people who struggle with verbal communication.
 Inclusion of features such as showing in-progress AAC communication, as well as a customizable AAC interface, aim to reduce social isolation by meeting the communication needs of each individual user and promoting empathy building.

 ## Collaborators